ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 * What did you like the least?

-* Can you rate this meeting? (in a scale from 1-worst to 5-best).
+* Can you rate this meeting? (on a scale from 1-worst to 5-best).

-We will use this feedback to improve the next run of the champions program.
+We plan to use this feedback to improve the next run of the champions program.
 The average score for all the training sessions is **4.6**, which shows that the attendees are very satisfied with the workshops.

 When we analyze the responses to "What did you like the most?" we found four positive aspects mentioned: _Interaction with other participants_, _Structure_ of the workshop, _Material and Resources_ shared during the workshop, and _Exercises_ performed during training.